echang15/rapidprototyping-django/README.md

 Defining your models

 A model is the single, definitive source of truth about your data.
-It contains the essential fields and behaviors of the data you're storing
+It contains the essential fields and behaviors of the data you're storing.
+Each model is a Python class that subclasses `django.db.models.Model`.
+Each attribute of the model represents a database field.
+With all of this, Django gives you an automatically-generated database-access API; see https://docs.djangoproject.com/en/1.11/topics/db/queries/

-in the /todos/models.py file, lets define our models.
+In the `/todos/models.py` file, lets define our models.
 ```
 from django.db import models
 # Leverage Django's built-in User models